-A weighting system applied through Geographical Information System (GIS)

-software was used in order to calculate sensitivity and robustness.
+A weighting system applied through Geographical Information System (GIS) software was used in order to calculate sensitivity and robustness.

-The maps have been prepared by weighting layers relating to environmental sensitivity and robustness and overlaying them using GIS layers software.
-The and associated weightings are detailed on Table 4.2 and Table 4.3 below
+The maps have been prepared by weighting layers relating to environmental sensitivity and robustness and overlaying them using GIS software.
+The layers and associated weightings are detailed on Table 4.2 and Table 4.3 below.